Rorima/html_css/notes.md

 ```

 ##### Justify content
 This is normally set to left by default.
 This can receive three values: `flex-start`, `center` and `flex-end`.
-The first value brings the elements to the left; the second, to the center; and the third, to the right side.
+The first value brings the elements to the left; the second, to the center; and the third, to the right hand side.

 ```
 .container{